Banana wandering spider. The Brazilian wandering spider causes painful death from erection. Lethal dose of poison

-The Brazilian wandering spider lives in South and Central America.
-This large hairy spider is considered the most venomous spider in the world.
-Brazilian wandering spiders occasionally wander into populated areas and are caught among tropical fruit shipments, so it's good to know their appearance and habits, especially if you happen to be in their range.
-If bitten by this spider, emergency medical attention is required.
+The Brazilian wandering spider lives in the South and Central America.
+This one is big hairy spider considered the most poisonous spider in the world.
+Brazilian wandering spiders sometimes wander into settlements and are found among cargoes of tropical fruits, so it is useful to know their appearance and habits, especially if you find yourself in their habitat.
+If bitten by this spider, immediate medical attention is required.
 However, don't panic!
 Brazilian wandering spider bites are almost always treatable.

 Steps